Belief propagation, robust reconstruction and optimal recovery of block models: Definitions and main results

 \subsection{The block model}

-In this article, we restrict the stochastic block model to the case of two classes with roughly equal size. \begin{definition}[Stochastic block model] The {\em block model} on $n$ nodes is constructed by first labelling each node $+$ or $-$ with equal probability independently.
+In this article, we restrict the stochastic block model to the case of two classes with roughly equal size.

+\begin{definition}[(Stochastic block model)] The {\em block model} on $n$ nodes is constructed by first labeling each node $+$ or $-$ with equal probability independently.
 Then each edge is included in the graph independently, with probability $a/n$ if its endpoints have the same label and $b/n$ otherwise.
-Here $a$ and $b$ are two positive parameters.
-We write $\calG(n, a/n, b/n)$ for this distribution of (labelled) graphs. \end{definition} For us, $a$ and $b$ will be fixed, while $n$ tends to infinity.
-More generally one may consider the case where $a$ and $b$ may be allowed to grow with $n$.
-As conjectured by~\cite{Z:2011}, the relationship between $(a-b)^2$ and $(a+b)$ turns out to be of critical importance for the reconstructability of the block model: \begin{theorem}[Threshold for non-trivial detection~\cite{Massoulie:13,MoNeSl:13,MoNeSl:14}] For the block model with parameters $a$ and $b$ it holds that \begin{itemize} \item If $(a - b)^2 < 2(a+b)$ then the node labels cannot be inferred from the unlabelled graph with better than $50\%$ accuracy (which could also be done just by random guessing). \item if $(a - b)^2 > 2(a+b)$ then it is possible to infer the labels with better than $50\%$ accuracy. \end{itemize} \end{theorem}
+Here, $a$ and $b$ are two positive parameters.
+We write $\calG(n, a/n, b/n)$ for this distribution of (labeled) graphs. \end{definition} For us, $a$ and $b$ will be fixed, while $n$ tends to infinity.
+More generally, one may consider the case where $a$ and $b$ may be allowed to grow with $n$.
+As conjectured by~\cite{Z2011}, the relationship between $(a-b)^2$ and $(a+b)$ turns out to be of critical importance for the reconstructability of the block model. \begin{theorem}[(Threshold for nontrivial detection~\cite {Massoulie13,MoNeSl13,MoNeSl14})] For the block model with parameters $a$ and $b$, it holds that: \begin{itemize} \item If $(a - b)^2 < 2(a+b)$ then the node labels cannot be inferred from the unlabeled graph with better than $50\%$ accuracy (which could also be done just by random guessing). \item If $(a - b)^2 > 2(a+b)$ then it is possible to infer the labels with better than $50\%$ accuracy. \end{itemize} \end{theorem}